LEADERSHIP

 Alla Futterman (née Rubinstein) has an MA. in International Studies from the Josef Korbel School of International Studies at the University of Denver (2011) and a BA in Psychology from the University of Chicago (2006).

 Alla spent 10 years working with international nonprofits, primarily focused on refugees and immigration.
-She has worked with International Organization for Migration and Human Rights House in Lithuania, African Community Center in Denver and as an immigration paralegal in Washington D.C.
+She has worked with the International Organization for Migration and Human Rights House in Lithuania, the African Community Center in Denver, and as an immigration paralegal in Washington D.C.
 She managed the international arm of LeadingAge, assisting with international policy coordination across multiple regions for aging services.
 Alla has also assisted Dr. Gabbay in the research of multiple asylum cases.

 Shaul M. Gabbay Ph.D.